General introduction to RetinaLyze

 Generally, If in doubt, always use the eye-specialist backup.

-How to analyze a fundus photo
+How to analyze a retinal photo or OCT scan

-Automatic upload/export of images from your fundus camera/software
+Automatic upload/export of images/scans from your camera/OCT-device/software

-Finally, click "Upload image".
+Finally, click "Upload photo".

 Running the analysis